 Sydney City halfback Adrian Lam is named captain of the Rest of the World team, while controversial Perth forward Mark Geyer is suspended for three weeks for a high tackle.

-In a wide-ranging interview with the Daily Telegraph, Brisbane coach Wayne Bennett is asked if he would become involved in a Super League again if the chance emerged.
+In a wide-ranging interview, Brisbane coach Wayne Bennett is asked if he would become involved in a Super League again if the chance emerged.
 He replied: "No. We got Super League wrong from day one and from then it was an absolute bloody mess."

 Champion halfback Allan Langer inspires Queensland to an improbable series win over New South Wales when he plays a starring role in the Maroons' 40-14 thrashing of the Blues in Game 3 at ANZ Stadium.